Faust Symphony: Performance history

 After its première under Liszt's baton in 1857, the symphony (in its revised version with final chorus and tenor solo) received a second performance under Hans von Bülow in 1861, the year the score was published.
 Richard Wagner witnessed the performance in Weimar: "Bülow, who had been chosen to conduct Liszt’s Faust Symphony, seemed to me the wildest of all.
 His activity was extraordinary.
 He had learned the entire score by heart, and gave us an unusually precise, intelligent, and spirited performance with an orchestra composed of anything but the pick of German players."
 In later years von Bülow was highly critical of the work: "I have given that nonsense a thorough going-over!
 It was indescribably painful.
 It's sheer rubbish, absolute non-music!
 I don't know which was greater, my horror or my disgust!
 Suffice it to say that to cleanse my palate I picked up Ivan the Terrible [by Anton Rubinstein] – it seemed like pure Brahms, by comparison!
 No, Faust is an aberration: let us drop the subject once and for all."
 Thereafter, apart from one or two sporadic performances, the symphony was neglected for roughly 50 years.
 Lack of interest was so great that the orchestral parts were not published until 1874.
 Felix Weingartner became the work's first modern interpreter (giving a performance with the Berlin Staatskapelle in 1892) but he stood practically alone in his advocacy of the score until modern times, when Thomas Beecham and Leonard Bernstein, among others, began championing the piece.
+Paul Paray also featured the piece in a performance with the Detroit Symphony Orchestra in 1967.

 Transcriptions

 Liszt transcribed the complete score for two pianos, and the middle movement alone ("Gretchen") for solo piano.
-The transcription of 'Gretchen' was recorded by Leslie Howard as part of his set of complete recordings of Liszt's solo piano music, and later by Imogen Cooper for Chandos Records and Lucille Chung for Signum Records.
+The transcription of 'Gretchen' was recorded by Leslie Howard as part of his set of complete recordings of Liszt's solo piano music, and later by Jeno Jando for Naxos, Imogen Cooper for Chandos Records and Lucille Chung for Signum Records.

 Following Liszt's tradition of transcribing orchestral works such as Beethoven's nine symphonies, the Hungarian pianist Ervin Nyiregyházi transcribed the Faust Symphony for solo piano, which he performed at a recital in Novato, California on 30 April 1978.
 More recently, part of August Stradal's solo piano arrangement of the Faust Symphony has been recorded.